rgr2k/pd-qa-assessment/README.md

 - Remove the space in `#Mobile Phone`.
 - The iframe Send button isn't actually disabled.
 - The API returns more than 3 Locations but the UI displays only 3

+## Note
+- When trying to run with docker image, sometimes it's failing due to a docker/cypress issue.
+It would take more time to solve.